Cong delegation meets Guv, seeks judicial probe into lathicharge on farmers | Politics

 Earlier talking to reporters here before meeting the Governor, the former chief minister commenting on the completion of the 2,500 days of the BJP-led government, claiming, “Both terms of the BJP government have been full of failures.
 Then what is the government celebrating?”
 “Is the government celebrating the fact that it has made Haryana number one in unemployment, crime, drugs, scams, farmer protests and pollution,” he asked.

 “Is the government celebrating the fact that it got the farmers beaten up with sticks?
 Is it being celebrated that the farmer is sitting on the streets today?
 Is it celebrating the fact that today the state has got a debt of Rs 2.5 lakh crore,” he asked.
-Meanwhile, another delegation of Haryana Congress leaders led by party general secretary Vivek Bansal, who is the incharge of Haryana affairs at the AICC, submitted a memorandum to the NHRC in Delhi regarding the lathicharge.

-Bansal told mediapersons that they demanded that the officer who directed such a “barbaric lathicharge on the farmers” be suspended.

-The government should publicly apologise for this act and find a way to fulfil demands of the farmers, he said.
+PTI SUN VSD RDK RDK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)